-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-W Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) prognosis), you should contact us to arrange the services.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
 Refer to "Medicare Part B prescription drugs" in this Medical Benefits Chart.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
 Refer to "Medicare Part B prescription drugs" in this Medical Benefits Chart.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. \$400 copayment for each Medicare- covered hospital stay until discharge.
-If you get authorized inpatient care at an out-of-network hospital after your 20% coinsurance for each Medicare- covered hospital stay until discharge.
-For inpatient hospital care, the cost sharing described above
+The day before you are discharged is your last inpatient day.
+Covered services include but are not limited to: \$1,500 copayment for each Medicare- covered hospital stay until discharge.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is 30% coinsurance for each Medicare- covered hospital stay until discharge.
+For inpatient hospital care, the cost sharing described above applies each time